 There is so much that goes into moving, so it’s no wonder that there are plenty of areas that can rack up fees.
 If you aren’t careful about your budget in the planning phase of your move, you could be in for nasty surprises down the line.
 No one wants to find out they don’t have the money to hire movers after they’ve already declined to renew their lease.
 Likewise, you want to ensure that you have enough money to set yourself up comfortably in your destination.
 When it comes to arranging your finances, an ounce of prevention is worth a pound of cure.
+You should always start by getting a moving quote from several companies.
 Here are a few costs worth considering as you build your moving funds.

 These are costs most people don’t expect when they consider moving.
 For example, prices start to creep higher when your move crosses state lines or goes hundreds of miles within the same state.
 At these distances, it may be wise to consider a shipping service for your car, which can put a dent in your wallet.
 You may also need specialized services for any oversized furniture items or critical moving insurance.

 You may not have a residence ready to go in your destination city.
 In that case, don’t forget that there will be a period between the moves where you might need temporary lodging and daily essentials.
 It can even help to rent storage spaces temporarily, so you don’t have to deal with everything at once.